" Blog da Horta Biológica: Harvesting and Extraction of Raw Honey

 When To Harvest?

-We did it during the month of August, after several regular visits to the beehives over the year to ensure the well-being of bees.
+We carried out our harvest in August, after making regular visits to the hive throughout the year to ensure the bees’ wellbeing.

-Honey must be harvested during the day when most of the swarm is out of the hives, looking for food in the fields.
-This usually happens during the hours of greatest heat.
-At the end of the day the bees return to the hive from which they no longer leave after dark.
+The honey should be collected during the day, when most of the colony is out foraging in the fields.
+This usually happens during the hottest hours of the day.
+By the evening, the bees return to the hive and no longer leave once night falls.

-It is important to have all the material clean, organized, and ready to use before going out to the field.
+It’s important to have all your equipment clean, organised and ready to use before heading out to the apiary.

 Clothing